 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.
-Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
-Students are required to make arrangements to be present at the rescheduled class.

 Course Description:

 This course is for students who intend to enter a professional program and may require a refresher in key mathematical concepts applicable to their education and professional goals.
 It will provide students with a multidimensional, contextual learning experience for the acquisition of pre-requisite content and skills in mathematics including concepts, terms, expressions, applications, equations, and problem-solving.
 The course will cover basic math skills, fractions, decimals, percents, ratio and proportion, basic algebra, equations, metric system and problem solving.
 (5 weeks, 40 hrs.)